Best ESA Letter Websites

 • Privacy concerns

 Using an ESA letter website has several advantages, especially when it comes to convenience and saving time.
 These companies cater to individuals in need of an ESA regardless of their location or schedule.
-Many companies allow you to meet with an LMHP without ever having to leave your home.
+Many companies allow you to meet with a licensed mental health professional (LMHP) without ever having to leave your home.

 However, while most companies offer privacy, there will still be concerns and risks with how an ESA letter website uses or secures your personal information.
 Additionally, there is always a risk that the company you choose to work with is a scam that results in you losing money or not receiving the proper documentation.